AlterNT/AI-Agent-Competition-Platform/README.md

 # in /server
 sleep 60 && docker compose run server node . admin-tokens <path-to-token-file>
 ```

+### Configuring The Website
+Please see the website README at `/website/README.md` for information.

 ## Execution
 ## Running The Server